MokhtariHadjMohamed/Insulin_dose_App/README.md

 # Insulin_dose_App
-The following section provides an overview the software requirements specifications (SRS) for the "Insulin dose"

-The following section provides an overview the software requirements specifications (SRS) for the "Insulin dose" Purpose
+The following section provides an overview of the software requirements specifications (SRS) for the "Insulin dose" Purpose
 The purpose of SRS is to system determine both functional and non-functional requirements of Diabetes Patient Monitoring System.
 Also the document provides as overall description about the Diabetes Patient Monitoring System with UML analysis models.